ayseyk/ayseyk/README.md

 ### Hi there 👋
+I am computer engineering student 👩‍💻 at Karadeniz Technical Universit.
+I am here to share my studies, projects and some notes which are I've taken :nerd_face:.
+I study to learn new technologies and programming languages.. <br>
+I am an ıntern at StajOkulu Internship Programme.
+I learn new things thanks to this programme and I want to improve my programming skills 💻.

+<h4>I want to learn new things and study more..</h4>

 <!--
 **ayseyk/ayseyk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.